 This is Part 1 of a five part series on the new 2020 CPT codes.
 In this series we will explore the CPT changes for FY2020 and include examples to help the coder understand the new codes.
 For 2020 in general, there were 248 new CPT codes added, 71 deleted and 75 revised.

-There were 5 new integumentary CPT codes added with 4 deletions and 1 revision.
+- Part 1 - 5 new Integumentary System CPT codes added with 4 deletions and 1 revision.

 Revision to Descriptions of Intermediate vs Complex Repair

 In the past, coders had a difficult time discerning what “extensive” undermining meant in complex repairs.
 There was not a clear definition.
 To remedy this, the AMA has now defined two new terms, “limited” undermining and “extensive” undermining.

 A new photo in the CPT book page 89 defines and helps to show the differences between limited undermining extensive undermining:

 Intermediate repair includes LIMITED undermining defined as a distance LESS THAN the maximum width of the defect, measured perpendicular to the closure line.

 Complex repair includes EXTENSIVE undermining defined as a distance EQUAL TO or GREATER THAN the maximum width of the defect, measured perpendicular to the closure line.